enginmanap/limonEngine-docs/docs/ExtendingByAPI/implementCameraAttachment.rst

 as every other extension point, and is edited and activated as a first-class scene object in the editor.

 .. note::
-   This replaces the older "camera attachment handed out by a Player Extension" mechanism.
-Camera rigs are now registered extensions (like Triggers and Actors) and live as ``CameraRig`` objects in the scene.
-The legacy ``PlayerExtensionInterface::getCustomCameraAttachment()`` path still exists for plain camera overrides, but new camera behaviour should be authored as a camera rig.
+   Camera rigs are registered extensions (like Triggers and Actors) and live as ``CameraRig`` objects in the scene.
+They replace the older mechanism of a Player Extension handing the engine a plain camera attachment, which has been removed.

 The model: behaviour + object
 =============================